 Summary

-The investment strategy of DMF IV is to support the sustainable growth of small and mid-sized enterprises (SMEs) by providing access to financing.
-DMF IV provides financing to a diversified portfolio of SMEs with the intent to promote measurable environmental and social characteristics, alongside financial returns.
+The objective of Dutch Mezzanine Fund IV (DMF IV, the Fund) is to achieve long-term capital appreciation through privately negotiated investments primarily in mezzanine securities, for the purpose of achieving an attractive return on investments.
+DMF IV provides financing to a diversified portfolio of small and medium-sized enterprises (SMEs) with the intent to promote measurable environmental and social characteristics, alongside financial returns.

 - Providing mezzanine and related classes of capital for buyouts, recapitalisations, development or expansion of companies or other entities primarily with their core business in Europe, whereby the Fund will invest: